Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 14:2006:1915h 59m, 5 changes

-Cheap train tickets from Rome to Northeim (Han)
+How do I find cheap train tickets from Rome to Northeim (Han)?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.